 While line managers lose faith in headquarters, staff loses faith in line managers and starts complaining about how uncooperative and uninformed they are.
 The root problem in both cases is the bureaucratic system where the procedure takes precedence over problem-solving.
 The red-tape crisis happens when the company becomes too big and complex to be managed through formal programs and a rigid system

 In a nutshell, the company loses its ability to innovate and conquer new markets because it becomes too focused on efficiency.

 The top management simplifies control mechanisms and introduces autonomous cross-functional task teams whose job is to solve problems.
 The management becomes more flexible and emphasizes spontaneity though quick team decisions.

-People are no longer incentivized for their personal achievement but by their team’s performance.
-Kaizen, or a continuous improvement, becomes the company’s main philosophy as teams are encouraged to innovate.
+People are no longer incentivized for their personal achievement but by their team's performance.
+Kaizen, or continuous improvement, become the company's main philosophy as teams are encouraged to innovate.